harikagummadi582/WebDevelopment/README.md

 ## Challenges
 **What was the most challenging piece of this assignment?**
 The most challenging aspect was likely handling the responsive design for mobile devices, especially ensuring that the game's layout adapts well to smaller screens.
+To choose proper colour combinations and fonts to make it appealing.

 **Did you find it easy or challenging to work with HTML and CSS?**
 Working with HTML and CSS was relatively straightforward.
 CSS styling, especially the positioning and grid layouts, provided some challenge when trying to make the layout responsive.
 Flexbox and Grid were particularly useful.